Western Pennsylvania's trusted news source

 Silovs was pulled after giving up Wild forward Kirill Kaprizov’s 12th goal only 69 seconds into the second period.

-Corralling a rebound behind the Penguins’ net, Wild forward Mats Zuccarello fed a pass to the high slot for Wild defenseman Jake Middleton.
-Sashaying his way to the top of the right circle, Middleton snapped a wrister that Kaprizov deflected from the slot by Silov’s blocker.
+Corralling a rebound behind the Penguins’ net, Wild forward Mats Zuccarello fed a pass to the high slot for defenseman Jake Middleton.
+Sashaying his way to the top of the right circle, Middleton snapped a wrister, which Kaprizov deflected from the slot by Silov’s blocker.
+Assists went to Middleton and Zuccarello.

 The Wild did not relent as Boldy struck again at 17:46 of the middle frame.

-Following a defensive-zone turnover by Penguins defenseman Ryan Shea, Kaprizov chased down the loose puck on the left half wall and chopped a one-timer at the cage.
+Following a defensive zone turnover by Penguins defenseman Ryan Shea, Kaprizov chased down the loose puck on the left half wall and chopped a one-timer at the cage.
 Boldy beat Shea to the left of the cage and deflected the puck by Murashov’s glove.
+Kaprizov had the only assist.

 Former Penguins goaltending prospect Filip Gustavsson earned his second shutout this season after stopping 19 shots.
 His mark improved to 6-7-2.